Modernization improves safety and productivity, while cutting emissions

-The modernization employed the latest evolution in Rio Tinto Alcan’s state-of-the-art APTM technology and boosted production to over 400,000 metric tons per year.
-The project simultaneously reduced the smelter's overall emissions by nearly 50 percent, including some 500,000 metric tons per year of greenhouse gases.
+As a result, production was increased to 420,000 metric tons per year, while the smelter's overall emissions were cut by nearly 50 percent, including approximately 500,000 metric tons per year of greenhouse gases.

 Inside the project

 Kitimat’s new potline consists of 360 pots housed in six buildings, compared to the pre-modernized smelter's 900 smaller pots in 15 buildings.

 Aluminum smelters require massive amounts of electricity and Kitimat is powered exclusively by clean, renewable hydropower generated by its own power system in nearby Kemano (tunnels for which were also built by Bechtel).